 Q: Are residents allowed to have visitors?

-A: Visitors are permitted on Fellowship House property between 3:00pm and 8:00pm Monday through Friday; and between 10:00am and 8:00pm Saturday and Sunday.
+A: Visitors are permitted on Fellowship House property on Sundays after attending a virtual meeting with our Family Coordinator.
 All visitors must sign in at the admissions office when they arrive and must follow house rules such as dress code and cell phone restrictions.

 Q: What is the dress code?